 Based at the Rollins School of Public Health, the center's primary goal is global prevention of folic acid-preventable birth defects like spina bifida and anencephaly.
 The center delivers epidemiology expertise and science-based advocacy to countries seeking to prevent birth defects and implement food fortification policy.
 The center monitors global status of spina bifida and anencephaly.
 It helps to advance the quality of life for individuals living with spina bifida, including individuals transitioning from pediatric to adult care.
 Global partnering organizations include Food Fortification Initiative, Nutrition International, International Federation for Spina Bifida and Hydrocephalus, and Reach Another Foundation, among others.
 The center provides Emory students opportunities to learn and contribute to birth defects epidemiology and prevention.
-The center director is Godfrey P. Oakley Jr., MD, Professor of Epidemiology.
+The center director is Godfrey P. Oakley Jr., MD, Professor of Epidemiology and the deputy director is Vijaya Kancherla, PhD, Associate Professor of Epidemiology.
 Learn more at preventspinabifida.org.